Meowcolm024/FGO-Automata/README.md

 ## Setup

-There are mainly 3 ways to set up the script:
+There are mainly 3 ways to set up *FGO-Automata*(as automation script):

 - If you are familiar with _Python_, you can try to manually write the scipt.
 (See: [References](#references)) (You can also checkout the [example.py](example.py))
 - If you are using _Windows_, double click `config.bat` to set up the script.（中文）
 - If you are using _macOS_(or _Linux_), run `demon.py` to set up the script.

+You can also use *FGO-Automata* as an API in your own project, just import the package :)

 ## ⚠️ Notice